 While the core of Roxy still lives in the spirit of surfing, they also are a well-known snowboard brand.
 They are making waves in the fitness community as well.
 The vibe it gives is contagious, motivating, and innovative.

 A designer, manufacturer, and retailer of boardwear, Rip Curl is one of the largest surfing companies in Australia, Europe, South America, North America, and South Africa.
 They are globally recognized as a successful member of the “Big Three” of the surf industry alongside Quiksilver and Billabong.

 Rip Curl was founded in 1969 by Doug Warbrick and Brian Singer.
 The team initially produced surfboards.
-It was in the 1970s when they decided to venture into the production of wetsuits, emphasizing on transforming the diving technology into a wetsuit that is suitable for surfing.
+It was in the 1970s when they decided to venture into the production of wetsuits, emphasizing transforming the diving technology into a wetsuit suitable for surfing.

 Official Site: www.ripcurl.com

 #10.
 The Critical Slide Society – “Inner Vision”

 The Critical Slide Society is an Australian brand that was established in 2009 in a sleepy bayside village on the Central Coast of NSW.
 The founders – Jim Mitchell and Sam Coombes had the vision of a genuine, creative label to use as a platform for an emerging alternative movement for surf culture.

 The team works with artists, photographers, designers, and surfers from all around the globe.
 Each of them brings a distinctive outlook that they use as inspiration.